30DaysOf/github-actions/website/docs/tutorials/001/1-intro.md

 ## Setup

-Create `.github/workflows/001-first-action.yml` and copy in the following code.Then commit the changes to your repo.
+1. Create `.github/workflows/001-first-action.yml` and copy in the following code.
+2. commit the changes to your repo.
+3. Visit the [GitHub Actions Dashboard](https://github.com/30DaysOf/github-actions/actions/) to see actions associated with this repo
+4. You should see [GitHub Actions Demo](https://github.com/30DaysOf/github-actions/actions/workflows/001-first-action.yml) as one of the workflows
+    - Click to see history of runs for this workflow (should be 1 = first run)
+    - History should show `001-first-action.yml` as source file - click to see code

 ```
 name: GitHub Actions Demo